19 Different Sugars but Which Are Healthy and Which Are Not

 15. Barley malt syrup

 Barley malt syrup is made from barley that is sprouted using only the grain’s own enzymes, kiln roasted, and slowly cooked until a thick, dark brown syrup is formed.
 The sugars in barley malt syrup are complex, thus they are slowly broken down in the body.
 It has trace amounts of vitamins, minerals, and protein.
-Barley malt syrup, like rice syrup, will not create a sugar high like the simple sugars do as it releases slowly.
+Barley malt syrup, like rice syrup, will not create a sugar high like the simple sugars do as it is released slowly.

 16. Brown rice syrup

-Lundberg Syrup Brown Rice Syrup
+Lundberg Syrup Brown Rice Syrup Lightly sweet, amber-colored and smooth, Gluten-free

 17. Molasses

 Molasses is a by-product of sugar cane or beet sugar refining.
 High in B vitamins, vitamin E, iron, calcium, magnesium, potassium, chromium, manganese, and zinc.
 The blackstrap variety is less refined and higher in nutrients.
-Buy unsulphured molasses, as sulphur can be toxic in high doses.
+Buy unsulphured molasses, as sulfur can be toxic in high doses.

 18. Honey